L-Applin/jim/README.md

 # Jim (working title)

-Programming langage project to have fun explorating different concept related to type system and functional programming.
+Programming langage project to have fun exploring different concept related to type system and functional programming.
 Compiled to JVM Bytecode.

 **Everything subject to change.**